sethbrasile/personal-blog/content/posts/protect-your-services-with-an-immutable-reverse-proxy-fail2ban-and-cloudflare-part-1/index.md

 ## DDoS Attacks

 A Distributed Denial of Service (DDoS) attack is a type of cyber attack that aims to overwhelm a web service with a flood of traffic, rendering it unavailable to legitimate users.
 DDoS attacks can be launched by botnets, which are networks of compromised devices controlled by a single attacker.
-To protect against DDoS attacks, organizations can use a cloud-based security service like Cloudflare, which can absorb the load of a DDos attack and filter out malicious traffic before it reaches the web service, ensuring that legitimate users can access the site.
-If a service like Cloudflare is doing its job, you won't even know that a DDoS attack is happening.
+To protect against DDoS attacks, organizations can use a cloud-based security service like [Cloudflare](#cloudflare-ddos-protection-waf-cdn-ssltls), which can absorb the load of a DDoS attack and filter out malicious traffic before it reaches the web service, ensuring that legitimate users can access the site.
+If a service like [Cloudflare](#cloudflare-ddos-protection-waf-cdn-ssltls) is doing its job, you won't even know that a DDoS attack is happening.

 # Understanding the Tools at our Disposal